openedx/enterprise-catalog/docs/getting_started_with_decentralized_devstack.rst

 Getting Started
 ===============

-If you have not already done so, install create/activate a `virtualenv`_.
+If you have not already done so, install create/activate a Python 3.8 `virtualenv`_.
 Unless otherwise stated, assume all terminal code below is executed within the virtualenv.

 .. _virtualenv: https://virtualenvwrapper.readthedocs.org/en/latest/

 You will also need to install docker and docker-compose.
+The latter can be installed in the venv with `pip install docker-compose`.

 Initialize and Provision